 ✅ Avoid bringing banned items such as fresh fruits, meat products, or plants.
 Taiwan’s customs officers are very strict.

 ✅ Check the weather before packing.
-Taiwan’s climate changes quickly, and typhoon season runs from June to October.
+Taiwan’s climate can change quickly, and typhoon season usually runs from June to October.
+During this time, flight delays may happen, so always check your flight status before heading to the airport.

 ❓ FAQs: Taiwan Arrival Card